Perjury Act 1728

-The Perjury Act 1728 (2 Geo 2 c 25) was an Act of the Parliament of Great Britain.
+The Perjury Act 1728 (2 Geo 2 c 25) was an act of the Parliament of Great Britain.

-So much of this Act as related to the stealing or taking by robbery any orders or other securities therein enumerated was repealed by section 1 of the 7 & 8 Geo 4 c 27.
-(The marginal note says that the effect of this was to repeal section 3 of this Act).
+So much of the act as related to the stealing or taking by robbery any orders or other securities therein enumerated was repealed by section 1 of the 7 & 8 Geo 4 c 27.

-The Act, except so far as it related to perjury and subornation of perjury, was repealed by section 31 of the Forgery Act 1830.
-(The marginal note says the whole Act was repealed except section 2).
+The whole act, except so far as it related to perjury and subornation of perjury, was repealed by section 31 of the Forgery Act 1830.

-Section 5 was repealed by section 1 of, and the Schedule to, the Statute Law Revision Act 1871.
+Section 5 of the act was repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1871.